choukri/url-shortener/README.md

 # url-shortener
 Project Spring boot that transform a full URL and generate a shortened URL. and from a previously generated shortened URL, provide the full (original) URL.

-I use in technology (Spring boot, Redis)
+I use in technology (Spring boot, Redis and MurmurHash3)

 #Testing urlShortener